 The quality of income ratio or earnings quality ratio can be used to indicate that the net income of a business demonstrates high quality characteristics such as, for example, being cash backed, predictable, recurring and conservative.

 This cash ratios calculator uses operating cash flow instead of net income to calculate three financial ratios.
 Unlike net income, cash flow is an objective measure of performance which cannot be manipulated or distorted using accounting assumptions and opinions.

 Cash flow ratios can be calculated using cash flow from operating activities found in the cash flow statement of a business.
 Using cash flow avoids the use of net income which is a subjective measure traditionally used in the calculation of accounting ratios.

-The return on sales is the operating profit of the business expressed as a percentage of the revenue.
+The return on sales is the operating income of the business expressed as a percentage of the revenue.
 It is a measure of the level of true income a business generates on its sales.
-It is calculated by dividing operating profit by revenue.
-Operating profit is the same as profit before interest and tax (PBIT), otherwise called earnings before interest and tax (EBIT).
+It is calculated by dividing operating income by revenue.
+Operating income is the same as earnings before interest and tax (EBIT), otherwise called profit before interest and tax (PBIT).

 The interest coverage ratio measures the amount of earnings a business has to make interest payments.
 It is calculated by dividing the profit before interest and tax by the interest expense.
 It is sometimes called the interest cover ratio or simply interest coverage or interest cover.